-This one is an Asian inspired carrot, cabbage slaw with an orange sesame dressing.
+This one is an Asian inspired slaw with an orange sesame dressing.
 It’s a lighter, fresher and more flavorful alternative to the kind dressed with mayo, not to mention less soggy.
 Colorful and crunchy it’s a welcome addition to any barbeque, picnic or summer get-together.

-The slaw itself is a mix of very finely shredded red cabbage and carrots mixed with a generous amount of parsley and cilantro for freshness and hemp seeds and sunflower seeds for a nutty crunch.
+- The slaw itself is a mix of very finely shredded red cabbage and carrots mixed with a generous amount of parsley and cilantro for freshness and hemp seeds and sunflower seeds for a nutty crunch.
 But it’s the sweet/tart orange sesame vinaigrette that really ties it all together.
 The orange pairs nicely with the sweetness of the carrots while the sesame oil brings a lovely toasty flavor to the slaw.

 - For the most fresh and flavorful slaw I’ll shred my carrots with a julienne peeler and my cabbage very thinly on a mandolin or with a sharp knife but a bag of pre-shredded carrots and cabbage will do in as well if you’re short on time.
 Grab a few bags from the store and you can have this slaw ready in a matter of minutes.